emmercm/igir/docs/installation.md

 ## Via Homebrew (macOS)

-[Homebrew](https://brew.sh/) is third-party package manager for macOS.
+[Homebrew](https://brew.sh/) is a third-party package manager for macOS.
 You can install Igir with these simple commands:

 ```shell
 brew tap emmercm/igir